youpeiyan/covid_endogenous_policy_response/README.md

 (a) Change the path directory to your local folder. <br/>
 (b) Install packages listed in library() if not yet installed.<br/>

-5. The methodology of augmented synthetic control is in the corresponding folder.
+5. The code for the augmented synthetic control is in the augsynth folder.
+Place `augsynth_data.dta` into the augsynth directory.